Information on content filtering and mobile device management to ensure devices are safe to use by young people and

 - Microsoft Intune – device management software that prevents users from installing unauthorised software or making changes to files and settings

 All Chromebooks and iPads will arrive with virus protection in place.
-DfE Restricted Windows devices (with DfE settings) will have Windows Defender Antivirus software enabled.
-This setting will need to be applied on Standard Windows devices (without DfE settings) before they’re distributed to users.
+DfE Restricted Windows devices (with DfE settings) have Windows Defender Antivirus software enabled.
+This setting must be applied on Standard Windows devices (without DfE settings) before they’re distributed to users.

 Information is available for each device type explaining what safeguarding software is in place, when licenses for these may expire, and how to apply your own settings:

 - DfE Restricted Microsoft Windows laptops and tablets with DfE settings

 - Standard Microsoft Windows laptops and tablets without DfE settings

 - Google Chromebooks